 - 1. Failure to phone instructor if more than 1 hour tardy will result in an unexcused absence plus a loss of 5 points on the final clinical grade.
 Repeated infractions may result in probation or dismissal from the program. - 2.
 Three (3) tardies in any one rotation equals 1 absence. - 3.
 Clinical instructors will notify the Program Director of unexcused or excessive absences, tardies, or frequent requests to leave early, etc. at the weekly visit, or by phone or email.
 This will go on permanent records and may result in the Director requiring verification of reasons given for these and/or future absences. - 4.
-Any absence beyond the allowed number will result in a 5 POINT deduction from the final clinical grade; excessive absences may result in probation or dismissal from the program.
+Each absence beyond the allowed number will result in a 5 POINT deduction from the final clinical grade; excessive absences may result in probation or dismissal from the program.
+Only 2 absences will be allowed in each of the following departments -- Chemistry, Hematology, Microbiology, and Immunohematology.
+The only exceptions to this policy are the following: absences related to approved school functions; medical emergencies/illnesses/hospital stays all documented with a written excuse from the medical facility; death in the immediate family documented by written proof; and, absences approved in individual cases by the MLT Program Director.
 If a student has excessive absences for justifiable causes, the student may appeal to the attendance committee for an extension of allowed absences.
-An appeal must be made by the student, in writing to the MLT Program Director, within three (3) days from the dismissal date to be considered for reinstatement in the class.
+If dismissed from the program, an appeal must be made by the student, in writing to the MLT Program Director, within three (3) days from the dismissal date to be considered for reinstatement in the class.
 The student will remain in class pending the committee decision.